BiTLab-BaggiliTruthLab/DROP/README.md

 # DROP - DROne Parser
 ### Devon Clark

-This open source tool can be used to extract data from FLY???.DAT files found on DJI Phantom III drone internal storage.
+This open source forensics tool can be used to extract data from FLY???.DAT files found on DJI Phantom III drone internal storage.
 It requires Python 3 to run.
+Additionally this tool will also attempt to form a correlation between the input DAT file and an optionally specified DJI GO generated flight record file or set of files.

-Decryption and decoding methods were obtained through reverse engineering the [DatCon](https://datfile.net/) application
+File structure, packet structure, and payload decryption was understood through reverse engineering the [DatCon](https://datfile.net/) application

 **usage**: `python DJIDATParse.py [-h] [-o OUTPUT] [-t T] [-f] input`